hv0l/simple_telegramHoneypot/README.md

 python honeypot.py
 ```

-The honeypot is now active and listening on port 80.
+The honeypot is now active and listening on port 80, 22 and 23.
 When someone tries to view the content, you will receive a message on Telegram with information about the request.